IIIF/training/advanced_iiif/modules/omeka/README.md

 ![Create your story](img/storiiies_create.png)

-Once you have created your story you will be presented with your image on the right/centre and a add annotations button on the top left.
+Once you have created your story you will be presented with your image on the right/centre and an add annotations button on the top left.
 If you zoom into the image then click add annotation you can associate text with the area of the image you are looking at.

 ![Start storiiies](img/storiiies_start.png)